trebco/treb/README-parametric.md

 There's nothing that would prevent us from switching later to option (2) or something else, if we wanted to do the work.

+(edit, later): done, seems to work reasonably well although I have not done any performance testing.

 ## Parser support

 As part of this we want to make a small change to the parser to _remove_